kenakamu/RulesEngineOnFunction/README.md

 - Client sends input data as JSON
 - Azure Function host RulesEngine and process input data
 - Rules definitions are stored in Cosmos DB
-- Cosmos DB notifies any change to the rules to Azure Functions near real-time by using Cosmos DB change feed
+- Use Polling to Cosmos DB to get any change of rules and sync to Azure Functions

 # Required Azure Service